foundriesio/docs/source/reference-manual/boards/portenta-x8.rst

           - Parity: None
           - Flow control: None

+    A helpful reminder, if your not receiving console output to swap the TX and RX pins as most TTL USB to UART adaptors do not provide the cross over function.

 #.
 Ensure that the power is off (no power input connected)

 #.
 Put the Portenta-x8 into programing mode: